 - Attractive Bent-Gender: At least, he was to Moe in "Pray Anything".

 - Born Unlucky: Gil has held many different jobs, all of which he eventually quits because something bad happens to him.
 For example, being shot in his first day as a bank security guard.
+However this might be seen as karma (see above)

 - Bungled Suicide: In "Tis the 15th Season", he is seen attempting to hang himself.
 Later on the episode, he is shown to be alive, albeit with a part of the noose still around his neck.